mary-perret-1986/kerry-perret.github.io/content/posts/3-work_is-it-all-about-money.md

 ---
-title: "💼 Work: Is it All About Money? 💵"
+title: "Work: Is it All About Money?"
 date: "2023-07-30"
-tags: ["💼 Work"]
+tags: ["Work"]
 showToc: true
 draft: true
 ---